 The goal of internalising externalities and achieving a socially optimum level of output can be approached in two ways: (a) a ‘green tax‘; (b) carbon credits/offsetting mechanisms.

 With the imposition of a ‘green’ tax on production the tax raised is supposed to be equal to the social costs of the given activity.
 In theory you could claim a ‘double dividend’ here - based on the premise that socially optimum output has been achieved plus revenue raised for government to be spent on some environmental benefit.
-But experience shows that green taxes are never really set high enough to influence consumer behaviour (e.g. UK flight taxes don’t really stop us flying and the money raised doesn’t go to environmental projects).
+But experience shows that green taxes are never really set high enough to influence consumer behaviour (e.g UK flight taxes don’t really stop us flying), and the double dividend doesn't occur (the money raised doesn’t go to environmental projects).

 The second option is to create a market in permits for harmful activity, such as the system created by the Kyoto Protocol.
 A limit is set on a given activity (e.g. greenhouse gas emissions) and the set number of permits is issued (like vouchers) giving the user the right to carry out the emission-causing activity.
 If the user manages to operate without using up all their permitted CO2 ‘vouchers’ they can sell them.
 The system is a sort of musical chairs – there must be fewer ‘vouchers’ (seats) available than total previous emissions (people waiting to grab a seat when the music stops) – leading to lower overall emissions.